rnkit/rnkit_verify/README.md

 ## Getting Started

-First, `cd` to your RN project directory, and install RNMK through [rnpm](https://github.com/rnpm/rnpm) .
-If you don't have rnpm, you can install RNMK from npm with the command `npm i -S rnkit_sensor` and link it manually (see below).
+First, `cd` to your RN project directory, and then install.

 ### iOS

 ```
-$ yarn add rnkit_sensor
+$ yarn add rnkit_moxie
 # or:
-$ npm install -S rnkit_sensor
+$ npm install -S rnkit_moxie

 # then:
 $ react-native link rnkit_moxie